Which of the following is the correctly balanced redox reaction o... | Channels for Pearson+

 Identify the oxidation and reduction half-reactions.
 In this case, ClO⁻ is reduced to Cl⁻, and Cr(OH)₄⁻ is oxidized to CrO₄²⁻.

-Balance the oxygen atoms by adding H₂O molecules to the side that needs oxygen.
-For the reduction half-reaction, add H₂O to the side with Cl⁻.
-For the oxidation half-reaction, add H₂O to the side with CrO₄²⁻.
+Since the reaction occurs in a basic solution, add OH⁻ ions to both sides of each half-reaction to neutralize any H⁺ ions and form water molecules.

-Balance the hydrogen atoms by adding OH⁻ ions to the side that needs hydrogen.
-Since the solution is basic, add OH⁻ to both sides to neutralize the H⁺ ions formed.
+Combine the balanced half-reactions, ensuring that the number of electrons lost in the oxidation half-reaction equals the number of electrons gained in the reduction half-reaction.

-Combine the balanced half-reactions, ensuring that the electrons cancel out.
-Adjust coefficients to ensure that the number of electrons lost in oxidation equals the number gained in reduction.
+Verify that the final equation is balanced in terms of both mass and charge, ensuring that the number of atoms of each element and the total charge are the same on both sides of the equation.

 Watch next